Blog

 Analyzing multiple percentile values, such as p90, p95, and p99, provides a more detailed view of system performance.
 Tools like JMeter and Gatling include these in their reports, allowing teams to calculate percentile scores using different methods.
 This comprehensive approach helps in identifying performance bottlenecks and understanding how the system behaves under various conditions.

-To get a complete picture, teams should complement percentiles with other metrics like minimum, maximum, and average values.
+Percentiles provide more context when combined with metrics like minimum, maximum, and median values.
 For example:

 Establishing Acceptance Criteria